pyscf/pyscf.github.io/source/develop/agf2_developer.rst

 :attr:`gf`         GreensFunction object
 ================== =====================

-The AGF2 calculation is dispatch via the :func:`kernel` function, which carries out the following steps:
+The AGF2 calculation is dispatched via the :func:`kernel` function, which carries out the following steps:

  - generate the MO basis integrals -- :func:`ao2mo`